unccd/Prais4-reporting-manual/SO4.md

 3. **Verify the results**: If customized RLI values are used, rather than the default data, then Parties should verify the accuracy and reliability of such indicators in their countries before officially submitting estimates for UNCCD reporting.

-4. **Save form and submit for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.
+4. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 4.2.7.
 Additional Resources